Dimension and cut vertices: an application of Ramsey theory: Background motivation

-The results of this paper are part of a more comprehensive series of papers exploring connections between dimension of a poset and the graph theoretic properties of its cover graphs.
-Recent related papers include \cite{bib:BiKeYo,bib:JMMTWW,bib:JMTWW,bib:MicWie,bib:StrTro,bib:TroWan,bib:Walc}.
+The results of this paper are part of a more comprehensive series of papers exploring connections between dimension of posets and graph-theoretic properties of their cover graphs.
+Recent related papers include \cite{BKY16,JMM+16,JMT+17,JMW18,MW17,ST14,TW16,Wal17}.
 However, many of these modern research themes have their roots in results, such as Theorem~\ref{thm:tree}, obtained in the 1970s or even earlier.

 Here is one such example and again, Theorem~\ref{thm:tree} was the starting point.
-The result is given in~\cite{bib:JMMTWW}.
+The result is given in \cite{JMM+16}.

-\begin{theorem} For any positive integers\/ $t$ and\/ $h$, there is a least positive\/ $d=d(t,h)$ so that if\/ $P$ is a poset of height\/ $h$ and the cover graph of\/ $P$ has tree-width\/ $t$, then\/ $\dim(P)\le d$. \end{theorem}
+\begin{theorem} For any positive integers\/ $t$ and\/ $h$, there is a least positive\/ $d=d(t,h)$ so that if\/ $P$ is a poset of height\/ $h$ and the cover graph of\/ $P$ has tree-width\/ $t$, then\/ $\dim(P)\leq d$. \end{theorem}

-As discussed in greater detail in \cite{bib:JMMTWW}, the function $d(t,h)$ must go to infinity with $h$ when $t\ge3$, and in view of Theorem~\ref{thm:tree}, it is bounded for all $h$ when $t=1$.
+As discussed in greater detail in \cite{JMM+16}, the function $d(t,h)$ must go to infinity with $h$ when $t\geq 3$, and in view of Theorem~\ref{thm:tree}, it is bounded for all $h$ when $t=1$.
 These observations left open the question as to whether $d(2,h)$ is bounded or goes to infinity with $h$.
-It is now known that $d(2,h)$ is bounded \cite{bib:BiKeYo,bib:JMTWW}.
+It is now known that $d(2,h)$ is bounded \cite{BKY16,JMT+17}.
 However, in attacking this problem, the fact that one can restrict their attention to posets with $2$-connected cover graphs was a useful detail.

-Also, the role of cut vertices in cover graphs surfaced in \cite{bib:Walc}, where the following result, which is considerably stronger than Theorem~\ref{thm:tree-width}, is proved.
+Also, the role of cut vertices in cover graphs surfaced in \cite{Wal17}, where the following result, which is considerably stronger than Theorem~\ref{thm:tree-width}, is proved.

-\begin{theorem} For any positive integers\/ $t$ and\/ $h$, there is a least positive integer\/ $d=d(n,h)$ so that if\/ $P$ is a poset of height at most\/ $h$ and the cover graph of\/ $P$ does not contain the complete graph\/ $K_n$ as a minor, then\/ $\dim(P)\le d$. \end{theorem}
+\begin{theorem} For any positive integers\/ $t$ and\/ $h$, there is a least positive integer\/ $d=d(n,h)$ so that if\/ $P$ is a poset of height at most\/ $h$ and the cover graph of\/ $P$ does not contain the complete graph\/ $K_n$ as a minor, then\/ $\dim(P)\leq d$. \end{theorem}

-The proof given in \cite{bib:Walc} uses the machinery of structural graph theory.
-Subsequently, an alternative proof, using only elementary methods, was given in~\cite{bib:MicWie}.
+The proof given in \cite{Wal17} uses the machinery of structural graph theory.
+Subsequently, an alternative proof, using only elementary methods, was given in \cite{MW17}, and an extension to classes of graphs with bounded expansion was given in \cite{JMW18}.

-\section{Dimension Theory Essentials}
+\section{Dimension theory essentials}

 Let $P$ be a poset with ground set $X$.
-Then let $\Inc(P)$ denote the set of all ordered pairs $(x,y)\in X\times X$ where $x$ is incomparable to $y$ in $P$.
-The binary relation $\Inc(P)$ is of course symmetric, and it is empty when $P$ is a total order, and in this case, $\dim(P)=1$.
+Then, let $\Inc(P)$ denote the set of all ordered pairs $(x,y)\in X\times X$ where $x$ is incomparable to $y$ in $P$.
+The binary relation $\Inc(P)$ is of course symmetric, and it is empty when $P$ is a total order---in this case, $\dim(P)=1$.